technodono/Datapacks/Dungeons+/info.md

-# If downloading online!

-make sure once you download the pack you unzip the file provided to acess the data-pack.

 # Dungeons+
 This data-pack aims to add 6 brand new dungeons that should improve vanilla immersion and keep the feeling of the old vanilla style dungeon boxes!
 Each dungeon type spawns within certain biomes and has a unique spawner which allows for strategic structure exploration to find the one spawner you're specifically looking to turn into a farm